 Do I need to be early for my first appointment?

 Once an initial consultation appointment has been scheduled, we will provide you with your own login details including user ID and password, to enable you to login to the PATIENT LOGIN area of our website and process your registration.
 This registration process includes your medical history and current medications.
 When done online this allows you the time to complete these details at a convenient time without having to rush.
 On arrival we only need you to allow about 5 minutes to confirm details with our friendly reception staff, amend anything if required and provide a digital signature.
 If you are unable to complete your patient registration online prior to your appointment, please arrive 15 minutes early so that we can complete this with you.

-Your initial consultation appointment may cost up to $300 which includes X-Rays and 3D imaging if required.
+Your initial consultation appointment may cost between $300 – $400 which includes X-Rays and 3D imaging if required.
 After your consultation, your endodontist will be better able to give you an idea of what your treatment will entail, including the number of appointments.
-Prior to commencement of treatment, you will be sent a quote so you are fully aware of expected costs.
+Prior to commencement of treatment, you will be sent a written quote so you are fully aware of expected costs.
 If you have private health insurance extras cover, you may be able to claim a rebate from your insurer.
-Our friendly reception staff can assist with providing you the item numbers so that you can check your available rebate with your private health insurer.
+Our friendly reception team can assist with providing you the item numbers so that you can check your available rebate with your private health insurer.
 If you would like to better understand how private health funds determine rebates, you can do so on the Australian Dental Association’s website.